mozzherina/abstraction-rules-formalization/README.md

 The project contains Hets execution file.
 Since the current available version of Hets does not support GODPs, we provide a distribution that accepts the patterns.
 To run it, you need to install Hets according to the instructions in [Hets Website](http://hets.eu/), and then replace the executable with the file provided here.

+Please, be aware that the distributed file, unfortunately does not allow proper imports for url, so you need to explicitly specify define the ontology.
+The development team of Hets is currently working on this issue.

+All rules can be found in `all_rules.pdf` file.

 Each folder contains the following information about the abstraction rule:
 1. models of matching and replacing graphs (*.png);
 2. GODP in DOL based on gUFO (*.dol);